aemann2/2048bot/README.md

 # 2048 Bot

-This is a Selenium bot that plays [2048](https://play2048.co/).
+This is a Selenium bot for Python that plays [2048](https://play2048.co/).
 Idea taken from [this chapter](https://automatetheboringstuff.com/2e/chapter12/) of Automate the Boring Stuff.

 ## Installation instructions: